 From later in 2020, under the Senior Managers and Certification Regime (SM&CR), we’ll begin publishing and maintaining a directory of certified and assessed persons on the Register, so consumers and professionals can check the details of key individuals working in financial services.

 Firms can find out more about the addition of certified and approved persons data on the Register on our directory of certified and assessed persons page.

-Firms that we have been told are providing regulated products or services without the correct authorisation – or are deliberately running scams – are now included in the Register with prominent warnings.
+Firms we have been told are providing regulated products or services without the correct authorisation – or deliberately running scams – are now included in the Register with prominent warnings.

-Other information on unauthorised firms includes the different details they give out and whether they are falsely claiming to be from a genuine, authorised firm.
+Other information on unauthorised firms includes the different details they give out and whether they’re falsely claiming to be from a genuine, authorised firm.

 Obtaining data extracts

-If you would like to use data from the Register, you can either buy a regular subscription, or a one-off data ‘cut’.
+If you’d like to use data from the Register, you can buy a regular subscription or a one-off data ‘cut’.
 We offer the data in either CD or web-based formats.
 Read more about our Register Extract Service (RES).

-The regulatory jurisdiction for the Financial Services Register comes under the Financial Services & Markets Act 2000 (FSMA), Payment Services Regulations 2009 and Electronic Money Regulations 2011 and Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+The regulatory jurisdiction for the Register comes under the Financial Services and Markets Act 2000 (FSMA), Payment Services Regulations 2009, Electronic Money Regulations 2011 and Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.